ahay/src/user/pyang/readme.txt

 Email: 	ypl.2100@gmail.com

 =================================================================
-Preamble: This readme files is devoted to explain my programs.
+Preamble: This readme files is committed to explain my programs.
-Some of them has been tested, and the rest are under construction.
+Some of them have been tested.
+The rest are under construction.
 Be careful when you try to use them!
 =================================================================